Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

+where $K_n$ and $\tK_n$ are computed under $\law(\hv_{n+1})$.
+This is another instance of the sample path perspective, and (\ref{eq:recall}, \ref{eq:0recall2}) in particular.
+Again this sample path evolution for $v_n$ has law which only approximates the true filtering law.

 \begin{remark} If the ensemble spread is such that the size of $\pCov_{n+1}^{hh}$ is much smaller than the size of the observational covariance $\Gamma$ then we may invoke the approximation $\pCov_{n+1}^{hh}+ \Gamma \approx \Gamma$.
 With this approximation it follows that $\widetilde K_{n} \approx \frac{1}{2} K_n$ in (\ref{eq:tidleK}).
-Some deterministic ensemble Kalman filters are derived from mean-field dynamics which exploit this approximation by setting $\widetilde K_n = \frac{1}{2}K_n$ in (\ref{eq:sd2nn_add_again_add}).
-We then replace (\ref{eq:sd2nn_add_again_add}c) by the compact updating step
+Some deterministic ensemble Kalman filters are derived from mean field dynamics which exploit this approximation by setting $\widetilde K_n = \frac{1}{2}K_n$ in (\ref{eq:sd2nn_add_again_add}).
+We then replace (\ref{eq:sd2nn_add_again_add}c) by the compact update step